Graduate Fellowship & Faculty Research Program

 Note: The award does not include funds for hiring adjuncts to replace faculty teaching, nor can CAS provide such funds; therefore, the Chair should specifically address in the nomination materials how the recommended pairing of student and faculty can be done without a net loss of FTE teaching in the department.
 Faculty receiving course releases from other sources are not eligible.

-Eligibility: Doctoral students from all departments in the Social Sciences, Humanities and Arts, who have advanced to candidacy by the nomination deadline of April 24, 2017, and will have completed their department’s allocated funding, irrespective of the campus (i.e. Southampton, Manhattan, East Campus).
-Assistant and associate professors.
+Eligibility: Doctoral students from all departments in the Social Sciences, Humanities and Arts, who have advanced to candidacy by the nomination deadline, and who have completed their department’s allocated funding, irrespective of the campus (i.e. Southampton, Manhattan, East Campus, etc.).

 Please do not hesitate to contact Susanne Stahl (2-7046) with questions concerning this application process.